Paddington (TV series)

 Paddington is a British children's animated television series based on the Paddington Bear stories written by Michael Bond.
 Broadcast from 1976 to 1980, the series was scripted by Bond himself, and produced by FilmFair; it was narrated by Michael Hordern, who also voiced all of the characters.

 Paddington is animated in stop motion.
 Paddington himself is a puppet in a three-dimensional environment, whilst other characters are paper cut-outs.
 The final television special used a slightly different technique using 2D drawn fully animated characters.

 BBC1 premiered Paddington in January 1976; the series concluded in May, but was appended by two Christmas specials in December.
 A second series—retitled The Adventures of Paddington—followed in October 1979, and ran until April 1980.
 In all, 56 episodes were broadcast, followed by three television specials: Paddington Goes to the Movies (1983), Paddington Goes to School (1984), and Paddington’s Birthday Bonanza (1987).

 Paddington was the first television programme adapted from the Paddington Bear stories.
-Paddington Bear (1989) was produced by Hanna-Barbera for broadcast syndication, while The Adventures of Paddington Bear (1997) was produced by CINAR and Protecrea.
+Later, Paddington Bear (1989) was produced by Hanna-Barbera for broadcast syndication, while The Adventures of Paddington Bear (1997) was produced by CINAR and Protecrea.